 In the West, both food and information are readily available.
 We need self-control and a dedication to truth in order to live a godly life.

-Some equate abstinence with religious asceticism.
-Abstinence, however, has a much broader purview.
-Martin Collins explains that Christians may need to abstain from more than just sinful actions.
+Some equate abstinence with religious asceticism, but abstinence is broader.
+Christians may need to abstain from more than just sinful actions.

 Only by using God's Spirit can we gain the self-discipline, self-mastery, and self-control to put to death the carnal pulls, giving us freedom from sin.